Nurses across Northern California protest Sutter Health policies

-Nurses at Sutter Health in Santa Rosa and elsewhere want their demands taken seriously
+Nurses hold informational picket at Sutter Health facilities in Santa Rosa, elsewhere

 Approximately 75 Sutter Health nurses and supporters held an informational picket Tuesday outside Sutter Santa Rosa Regional Hospital.